HomeTrue North Blog

 September to October: Fall

-In this season, the weather is pleasant, dry, and sunny.
-The landscape looks marvelous in hues of reds, yellows, and oranges.
-The foliage around the Bay of Fundy is a sight to behold!
-The temperatures range from 30°F to 60°F (not exactly beach weather, but not too chilly).
-It is the best season to spend time outdoors as the rains would have stopped by then.
+In this season, the weather is pleasant and sunny.
+There is some rainfall, especially during late October.
+The landscape looks marvelous in hues of red, yellow, and orange.
+The fall foliage around the Bay of Fundy is a sight to behold!
+The temperatures range from 30 degrees Fahrenheit to 60 degrees Fahrenheit.

-The crowds usually thin out after the summer festivals.
-However, the last two weeks of July and the first week of August still teem with tourists, mainly because of the comfortable weather conditions.
+The crowds usually reduce after the summer festivals.
+However, the first few weeks of September are popular with tourists, mainly because of the comfortable weather conditions.
 So, ensure to book your travel and accommodation arrangements well in advance.

 Major Events

-• The Rockwood Automotive Show takes place in September.
-The program features the Car Show and Burn-Out Competitions, showcasing a variety of cars, trucks, jeeps, and motorcycles.
+• The Rockwood Automotive Show (7) takes place in September.
+The program features the Car Show and Burn-Out Competitions and showcases a variety of cars, trucks, jeeps, and motorcycles.
 The cost to enter your vehicle for the program is $20.

 • In the first week of October, an Acadian Peninsula Book Fair is held in Shippagan, New Brunswick, to encourage the habit of reading.
 You can find books of various genres here.